UniversalDependencies/docs/_u-pos/PRON.md

 languages traditionally extend the term _pronoun_ to words that substitute for [adjectives](ADJ).
 Such words are not tagged `PRON` under our universal scheme.
-They are tagged as [determiners](DET) in order to annotate the same thing same way across languages.
+They are tagged as [determiners](DET) in order to annotate the same thing the same way across languages.

 For instance, [en] _this_ is either pronoun _(I saw <b>this</b>
 yesterday.)_ or determiner _(I saw <b>this</b> car yesterday.)_ Its